quicwg/ops-drafts/draft-ietf-quic-manageability.md

    title="Typical 0-RTT Client Initial datagram pattern"}

-In a 0-RTT Client Initial datagram, the PADDING frame is only present if necessary to increase the size of the datagram with 0RTT data to at least 1200 bytes.
-Additional datagrams containing only 0-RTT protected long header packets may be sent from the client to the server after the Client Initial datagram, containing the rest of the 0-RTT data.
-The amount of 0-RTT protected data that can be sent in the first round is limited by the initial congestion window, typically around 10 packets (see {{Section 7.2 of QUIC-RECOVERY}}).
+In a 0-RTT Client Initial datagram, the PADDING frame is only present if necessary to increase the size of the datagram with 0-RTT data to at least 1200 bytes.
+Additional datagrams containing only 0-RTT packets with long headers could be sent from the client to the server after the Client Initial datagram, containing the rest of the 0-RTT data.
+The amount of 0-RTT protected data that can be sent in the first flight is limited by the initial congestion window, typically around 10 packets (see {{Section 7.2 of QUIC-RECOVERY}}).

 ## Integrity Protection of the Wire Image {#wire-integrity}

-As soon as the cryptographic context is established, all information in the QUIC header, including exposed information, is integrity-protected.
+As soon as the cryptographic context is established, all information in the QUIC header, including exposed information, is integrity protected.
 Further, information that was exposed in packets sent before the cryptographic context was established is validated during the cryptographic handshake.
 Therefore, devices on path cannot alter any information or bits in QUIC packets.
 Such